Septic Services in Pflugerville, TX

 Septic Repair

 Drain field problems are the most common and most expensive repair in the Pflugerville area.
-According to the USDA Soil Survey for Travis County, the Blackland Prairie clay in this region has a shrink-swell potential rated "high" to "very high."
-That cycle of expansion and contraction shifts tanks, cracks pipes, and compresses drain field lines over time.
+The clay soil here expands when wet and contracts when dry, and that cycle shifts tanks, cracks pipes, and compresses drain field lines over time.
 Common repairs include replacing failed drain field lines ($3,000-$7,000), fixing cracked or settling tanks ($1,500-$3,500), and clearing clogged pipes ($200-$500).
 Older systems west of I-35 (pre-2000 construction) are particularly prone to settling damage from decades of clay movement.

 Septic Inspection